CorrelAid/hugo-website/content/en/about/partners.md

     img="/images/partners/tidesfoundation.png"
     website="https://www.tides.org/"
 >}}
 The [Tides Foundation](https://www.tides.org/) has been supporting CorrelAid e.V. in the scaling of its processes, activities and impact since 2019 and will continue to serve as a crucial partner until the end of 2022.
 Without the generous basic funding, we could not offer many of our services to civic society.
-Through the support, we were able to grow the CorrelAid e.V. network by 50%, conducted four times more projects and were finally able to kick off longawaited educational programs.
+Through the support, we were able to grow the CorrelAid e.V. network by 50%, conducted four times more projects and were finally able to kick off long-awaited educational programs.
 {{< /partner >}}